arnoudj/FrankenStat/README.md

 - have a program for every day of the week with up to 4 time intervals to set a temperature
 - be able to temporarily change a temperature for a time interval
 - holiday mode, set a specific temperature which will be held until the mode is disabled
+- iOS notifications via Prowl when CV is turned on and off

 The FrankenStat conists of 2 arduino's.
 The first is the MCP, which has the controls, display and the logic.
 The 2nd Arduino is called BIT and controls